ErichBSchulz/policytest/NewPolicies.md

 <!--- a.support --->
 1. Voluntary early intervention programs, such as community based, residential, counselling and other support services.
 <!--- a.postRelease --->
 1. Post release services to prevent re-offending.
-Post-release services need to be properly funded and fully accessible in all communities \- urban, regional and remote \- and culturally appropriate.
+Post-release services need to be properly funded and fully accessible in all communities - urban, regional and remote - and culturally appropriate.
 1. Services that are led by lived expertise, widely available, accessible, and free.
 1. Address domestic violence by:
 <!--- a.dv --->
 1. Introducing an adequately funded and integrated approach to combating domestic violence and sexual assault, with services available throughout the state.
 <!--- a.dvEd --->
-1. Implementing evidence-based ongoing prevention , education, and accountability programs aimed at law enforcement and judiciary regarding domestic violence including coercive control.
+1. Implementing evidence-based ongoing prevention, education, and accountability programs aimed at law enforcement and judiciary regarding domestic violence including coercive control.
 These programs should be led by frontline services and informed by the lived expertise of victim survivors and oppressed peoples.
 <!--- a.dvYouth --->
 1. Providing protection, safety, and equality for young people in the prevention of and response to domestic violence, including access to their community and to culturally appropriate programs and services, in accordance with the Human Rights Act (QLD) and the International Convention on the Rights of the Child.
 Priority must be given to family support, including the option to stay with extended family and/or within their communities.
     1. Increasing educational campaigns about domestic and intimate partner violence that incorporate an understanding of intersectionality, including support, programs, awareness, and training with acknowledgement of LGBTIQA+, men, disabled, elderly, and youth survivors.